ds-04/slurm_su_bank_python3/README.md

 You can dump the DB to JSON and subsequently repopulate it.
 On repopulating a backup JSON dump is now taken to a fixed path - the path is set in ```py_sb_settings.py```

-Additionally you can dump to csv, but JSON is currently required to repopulate the sqlite DB, which is required for operation of the bank.
+Additionally you can dump to CSV, but JSON is currently required to repopulate the sqlite DB, which is required for operation of the bank.

 # Useful SLURM commands